MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Project Objectives

 How aims will be achieved, SMART
-1. To create a multiplayer enviroment I will create a database system using google firebase that both players can communicate with
+1. To create a multiplayer enviroment I will create a database system using google firebase that both players can communicate with, This will be completed by the 19th March 2018

+2. To make sure that my controls are intuative, I will be running playtests

 #####